 When this condition is diagnosed early in the pregnancy, it is sometimes possible for the mother to undergo surgery to try to save the twins.
 Without any intervention, the acardiac twin, or the twin receiving the oxygen-depleted blood from the pump twin, will not survive outside the womb.
 Even with surgical intervention, the success rate of saving both twins isn’t high, but the chance of saving the pump twin is up to 85 percent.

-Surgery must be done between 16 and 26 weeks gestation, which means that early diagnosis is necessary.
+Surgery must be done between 16 and 26 weeks of gestation, which means that early diagnosis is necessary.
 Doctors who monitor twin pregnancies should check for this condition, which affects monochorionic-monoamniotic twins.
 Generally, one twin is larger than the other and other markers such as polyhydramniosis, or high amniotic fluid, and abnormal Doppler measurements are present.

 A pregnant woman who finds out early that she has a TRAP sequence pregnancy can choose how to proceed.
 When a doctor doesn’t diagnose the condition, the pregnant woman doesn’t have that option, which can put her twins and her life in jeopardy.
 In that case, she might choose to seek compensation from the doctor on a failure to diagnose basis.